 - Gentoo Linux

-- Mageia — features the latest MariaDB 10.0 release, and has replaced MySQL as a default
+- Mageia — features the latest MariaDB 5.5 release, replacing MySQL as a default

 - Manjaro Linux — MariaDB 10.0 is available in stable.